 8. Physical Health — How to achieve optimum health and longevity in accord with your unique physical strengths and challenges.

 According to my research Tarablida used an alternative ayanamsha.
-I think he was influenced by a student of Sri Aurobindo – Patrizia Norelli-Bachelet – who placed the zero-point of sidereal and tropical Aries at 234 BCE.
+I think he was influenced by a student of Sri Aurobindo – Patrizia Norelli-Bachelet who he mentions on his website.
+She placed the zero-point of sidereal and tropical Aries at 234 BCE.

 I’ve settled on the the vernal equinox on 21 March 234 BCE.
 But it could be the vernal equinox in 232 BCE.
 Either way it works for every chart on Tarabilda’s website and for every chart published by Gandharva Sauls on Facebook.
 The difference between these two dates has a tiny effect on 20th century charts – about 0°02.
 So if you’re dealing with a planet on the cusp then keep this in mind.
-(If you find a chart where 0°02 changes the ordering of the planets then please let me know.
-It will help to pinpoint the correct ayanamsha.)
+If you find a chart where 0°02 changes the ordering of the planets then please let me know.
+It will help to pinpoint the correct ayanamsha.
+I tried to find such a chart where one planet overtakes another at the exact moment of birth or changes sign but alas it was too difficult to find.

 If you use software like Kala which allows customs ayanamshas then set it like this: